rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/packages.md

 [entry point](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options)
 of the docker container.
 {{% notice info %}}
-The maximum size of the docker image is 10GB for cloud deployment.
+The maximum size of the docker image for cloud deployment is 10GB.
 {{% /notice %}}
 2. **Git repository**
-You may provide a git repository for an executable. rapyuta.io builds the source code in the git repository into a docker image.
-Moreover, you may also specify a bash shell command, which will be run in tandem with the executable.
+You may provide a git repository as an executable. rapyuta.io builds the source code in the git repository into a docker image.
+Moreover, you may also execute a bash shell command in tandem with the executable.
 3. **Bash command**
-A simple bash shell command is an executable.
-If you choose the **Executable Type** as **Default**, the bash shell command becomes an executable.
-In this case, the executable can run only on **Device** runtime. rapyuta.io assumes that all dependencies that are required to run the command are already present on the device where the command will execute.
+A simple bash shell command can be an executable.
+If the type of the executable is default, the bash shell command becomes an executable.
+In this case, the runtime of the executable is device runtime. rapyuta.io assumes that all dependencies that are required to run the command are already installed on the device.

 ## Component
 A component is a set of executables.
 All executables are deployed in unison on